 Last November, the city of Hesperia held its first set of district elections.
 In a district where Latinx voters comprise half the citizen voting age population, voters spread their votes among four Latinx candidates, resulting in a white candidate winning with only 34.92 percent of the vote, while his four Latinx opponents nearly doubled his vote total.

 There are elections with outcomes like this all over California.
-In an analysis by California Common Cause, 13 percent of winning candidates elected in single-seat elections between 2006 and 2014 were elected without majority support.
-Winning with less than a majority can undermine voter confidence in local government.
+In an analysis by our friends at California Common Cause, 42 percent of local elections with more than two candidates between 2006 and 2014 did not have majority winners.
 Most voters chose someone other than the person installed in public office.